The Evolution of Money VII “The Force in Dormancy”

 Renowned economist Nouriel Roubini still believes that all cryptocurrencies, including Bitcoin, will lose their value and cause a lot of suffering to the global economy largely because of the cryptocurrency paradox.
 However, with more and more wallet owners using their cryptocurrencies to make and receive payments, there is no reason to fear Bitcoin, Ether, or any other major cryptocurrency will fail due to minimal usage.
 Investors no longer need to be persuaded to actively use their assets and most have it to store value rather than speculate that its value increases at a near future date.

-One of the reasons that Bitcoin took the world by storm when it launched was because it is a decentralized kind of money – no single authority had absolute power over its production or circulation.
+In the Evolution of Money VII we explore One of the reasons that Bitcoin took the world by storm.
+To think when it launched was because it is a decentralized kind of money – no single authority had absolute power over its production or circulation.
 That said, cryptocurrency is not the perfect currency – yet.
 Even Bitcoin, the most popular and oldest crypto, has its weaknesses, most of which non-believers never tire of reminding us.
 We covered the most notable of these concerns in the last article in this series.
 However, as cryptocurrency evolves, there have been emergent choke points in their lifecycle that risk undermining the decentralized nature of this currency, the only thing that promises to make it better than the money we use now.
 They are mining, distribution, and exchanges.

 The problem of centralized cryptocurrency mining